FlorianGraef/adv-lane-lines-vehicle-detection/README.md

 ![alt_text][image05]
-*Sliding window detection of left and right lane*
+*Figure 7: Sliding window detection of left and right lane*

 ![alt_text][image10]
-*Fitted lane lines in top view mask*
+*Figure 8: Fitted lane lines in top view mask*

 The second method operates with the knowledge of the last frames and the location of lanes lines in those.
 The new lane lines are found by